I-Am-Anurag-Rawat/Personal-Portfolio/README.md

 pip install -r requirements.txt python manage.py runserver

---> Very important Note : Go to .myenv file and rename it into .env, and follow the instructions given there. <--
+--> Very important Note : Go to .myenv file and rename it into .env and follow the instructions given there. <--